bundabrg/bcf/docs/index.md

 ## What is bcf

-`bcf` is a Command Management tool suitable for use in Bukkit/Spigot/PaperMC and Bungeecord, though it may support other platforms in the near future.
+`bcf` is a Command Management tool suitable for use in Bukkit/Spigot/PaperMC, Bungeecord, and Standalone (JLine based) though it may support other platforms in the near future.

 It allows one to easily provide full command completion for all your commands as well as automatically resolve and marshal input from the user so your command